felixkosmalla/counter-pressure-filler-mount/README.md

 ![Clamped pressure filler](./images/clamp.jpg "Clamped pressure filler")

 # Happy Botteling!
 Any comments or improvements?
 Either submit an issue or create a pull request.
 If you found this useful, consider [buying me a beer](https://paypal.me/felixkosmalla) ;)

-![ pressure filler mount](./images/full.jpg "pressure filler mount")
+![ pressure filler mount](./images/full.jpg "pressure filler mount") As you can see, I did **not** align the long side upward on the bending rig, resultin in a shorter shield towards the top that I had to cut towards the back.
+Don't be like me, be smart!